adventuremomblog

 14250 Cadiz Road, Cambridge, Ohio

-By providing opportunities to participate in outdoor education experiences and learn a lifelong love and appreciation for nature.
+The center provides opportunities to participate in outdoor education experiences and learn a lifelong love and appreciation for nature.

-Deerassic Park Education Center offers year-round programming making it a popular location for field trips and community events.
+Deerassic Park Education Center offers year-round programming, making it a popular location for field trips and community events.

-The new 10,000 sq. ft expansion will help provide more educational space, Welcome Center, and the Ohio Whitetail Hall of Fame.
+The new 10,000 sq. ft expansion will help provide more educational space, a Welcome Center, and the Ohio Whitetail Hall of Fame.

 Stay and Play at Salt Fork State Park